Specific Defect Report

 Building survey reports typically offer pre-purchase or pre-lease guidance.
 Examples include Commercial Building Surveys, Level 3 Residential Building Surveys, and Level 2 Homebuyer Reports.
 They involve comprehensive inspection of the entire property.

-If, however, your concerns are targeted toward a specific aspect or defect of a property, then opting for a Specific Defect Report might be more suitable.
+If, however, your concerns are targeted toward a specific aspect or defect of a property, then opting for a Specific Defect Report might be more suitable — a focused building defect survey that examines one problem properly instead of every element briefly.
 This may be particularly relevant to individual concerns such as:

-The specific defect report provides detailed insight into the area in question so as to address and resolve concerns.
+The specific defect report provides detailed insight into the area in question so as to address and resolve concerns: the likely cause of the defect, its severity and whether it is active, the sensible repair route, and what further investigation (if any) is justified.
+It is written so it can be handed to a builder or specialist contractor as a brief — so you buy the right repair rather than the one being sold.
 However, such a report will not cover the many other elements of the property, which a Full Building Survey does.

 Frequently asked questions